vmtk/vmtk/CONTRIBUTING.md

 ## Testing

-### Aquiring Test Data
+### Acquiring Test Data

 VMTK utilizes a git submodule in order to orchestrate the aquisition of large binary data files.
 If you have just simply cloned the vmtk repository, you will find the tests data director (`tests/vmtk-test-data`) empty.
+To acquire test data, please run `git submodule init` and `git submodule update` after cloning the repository.

 Setting the CMake variable `VMTK_BUILD_TESTING=ON` and building the project will use this information to download the actual binary files to this directory in the build tree.
 It will also automatically configure the paths to this data directory referenced in the `tests` directory.